-CLIM's stewardship, corporate governance and proxy voting policies are subject to annual review by a team that includes the CIO, senior fund managers, governance specialists and compliance staff.
-Any changes are subject to final approval by CLIM's CIO and compliance.
+CLIM's stewardship, corporate governance and proxy voting policies are subject to annual review by a team that includes senior fund managers, governance specialists and compliance staff.
+Any changes are subject to final approval by CLIM's senior management and compliance.